C3-PRO/c3-pro-android-framework/README.md

         QuestionnaireFragment fragment = (QuestionnaireFragment) getSupportFragmentManager().findFragmentByTag(questionnaire.getId());
         if (fragment != null) {
             /**
-             * If the fragment has been added before, the TaskViewActivity is started
+             * If the fragment has been added before, the TaskViewActivity can be started directly,
+             * assuming that it was prepared right after the fragment was created.
              * */
             fragment.startTaskViewActivity();
         } else {
             /**
-             * If the fragment does not exist, we create it, add it to the fragment manager and
+             * If the fragment does not exist, create it, add it to the fragment manager and
              * let it prepare the TaskViewActivity
              * */
             final QuestionnaireFragment questionnaireFragment = new QuestionnaireFragment();
             questionnaireFragment.newInstance(questionnaire, new QuestionnaireFragment.QuestionnaireFragmentListener() {
                 @Override
-                public void whenTaskReady() {
+                public void whenTaskReady(String requestID) {
                     /**
                      * Only when the task is ready, the survey is started
                      * */